vapoursynth/vapoursynth/doc/gpufilters.rst

 Start from the examples
 -----------------------

-The sdk dir contains three deliberately small Vulkan filters and one CUDA filter that, together with the in-tree GPU path of std.BoxBlur (src/core/boxblurfilter.cpp), cover the fundamental kernel shapes:
+The sdk dir contains four deliberately small Vulkan filters and one CUDA filter that, together with the in-tree GPU path of std.BoxBlur (src/core/boxblurfilter.cpp), cover the fundamental kernel shapes.
+The first three are the same invert filter written at three levels of abstraction, so reading them in order shows exactly what each layer takes over:

 +---------------------------+-----------+---------------------------------------------------------------+
 | Example                   | Shape     | What it demonstrates                                          |